-To make sure that the MASCHINE driver is installed correctly, follow the instructions in this article.
+To make sure that the MASCHINE driver and firmware are installed correctly, follow the instructions in chapter 2 of this article.

 Use the original USB cable provided with your MASCHINE controller.
 If not available anymore, this article contains information which will help you choose a suitable USB cable.